lamm-mit/HierarchicalDesign/README.md

  4.4801408e-01, 4.6275303e-01, 4.7932705e-01, 4.9467662e-01, 5.1254719e-01,
  5.3236824e-01, 5.5691981e-01]
  ```
 Second, the microstructure data consists of images, each of which is associated to a list of stress data as defined in the CSV file.
+E.g., the associated image would be identified in the column "microstructures", e.g. as "microstructure_1.png" in the same row as the above list of stresses.
+The string of stresses is converted into a list of floating point numbers in the data loader.

 ### Acknowledgements